Transesophageal echocardiography in the evaluation of the left ventricle

 - van Daele ME, Sutherland GR, Mitchell MM, et al. Do changes in pulmonary capillary wedge pressure adequately reflect myocardial ischemia during anesthesia?
 A correlative preoperative hemodynamic, electrocardiographic, and transesophageal echocardiographic study.
 Circulation 1990; 81:865.

-- Akchurin RS, Tkachuk LM, Lepilin MG, et al. Intraoperative transesophageal echocardiography for detection of myocardial ischemia.
+- Atkov OYu, Akchurin RS, Tkachuk LM, et al. Intraoperative transesophageal echocardiography for detection of myocardial ischemia.
 Herz 1993; 18:372.

 - Rouine-Rapp K, Ionescu P, Balea M, et al. Detection of intraoperative segmental wall-motion abnormalities by transesophageal echocardiography: the incremental value of additional cross sections in the transverse and longitudinal planes.
 Anesth Analg 1996; 83:1141.